Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Fatal Familial Insomnia: Symptoms, Diagnosis, and Treatment

-However, a rare and serious condition known as Fatal Familial Insomnia causes people to lose the ability to sleep over a period of time.
+Although many people experience insomnia, most are able to get some amount of shuteye.
+However, a rare and serious condition known as fatal familial insomnia causes people to lose the ability to sleep over a period of time1.

-Fatal Familial Insomnia[1] (FFI) is a degenerative brain disorder that inhibits a person’s ability to fall asleep.
-According to experts, insomnia symptoms continue to worsen over time.
-People with Fatal Familial Insomnia can also experience impairments with their autonomic nervous system, which is responsible for automatic bodily functions such as your heartbeat, breathing, or sweating.
+Fatal familial insomnia is a degenerative brain disorder that inhibits a person’s ability to fall asleep.
+According to experts3, insomnia symptoms continue to worsen over time.
+People with this condition can also experience impairments in their autonomic nervous system, which is responsible for automatic bodily functions such as heartbeat, breathing, or sweating.2

 How Do You Get It?

-When the gene sends abnormal signals, it can lead to malformed—and toxic—prions.
-The accumulation of these toxic prions can cause a decrease in nerve cells, which is what causes insomnia and associated symptoms.
+When the gene sends abnormal signals, it can lead to malformed — and toxic — prions.
+The accumulation of these toxic prions can cause a decrease in nerve cells4, which is what causes insomnia and associated symptoms.

 Want to know more?
-Find out how genes influence your risk of insomnia.
+Find out how genes influence insomnia.

 Sporadic Fatal Insomnia

 Not all cases of fatal insomnia are inherited, though.
-Specifically, scientists say that sometimes a person can develop a spontaneous genetic mutation affecting the prion protein, known as Sporadic Fatal Insomnia[2].
+Specifically, scientists say that sometimes a person can develop a spontaneous genetic mutation affecting the prion protein, known as sporadic fatal insomnia6.
 Both the sporadic form and familial insomnia are rare human prion diseases.

-Additionally, prion diseases can result from an individual’s environment.
-For example, one way to acquire a prion disease is through iatrogenic exposure, which is when your condition stems from medical care.
-Additionally, some people have also acquired prion deterioration through contaminated beef consumption.
+Additionally, prion diseases may result from a person’s environment.
+For example, some research suggests that one way to acquire a prion disease is through iatrogenic exposure7, which is when your condition stems from medical care.

 History

-Scientists officially named this rare disease Fatal Familial Insomnia in 1986.
-An Italian family[3], who had the disease passed down through generations over 200 years, provided these researchers with a substantial amount of details when one of the members, Silvano, decided to go public with the family history of this condition.
+Scientists officially named this rare disease fatal familial insomnia in 1986.
+An Italian family8, who had passed down the disease through generations spanning 200 years, provided researchers with a substantial amount of details when one of the members, Silvano, decided to go public with their family history of this condition.

 The scientists were able to study Silvano and his symptoms during his last few months alive.
-Unfortunately, he passed away in 1984 at the age of 53, but his contributions to the study of FFI remain impactful to this day.
+Unfortunately, he passed away in 1984 at the age of 53, but his contributions to the study of fatal familial insomnia remain impactful to this day.8

 Insomnia